alex-bellon/wikipedia/README.md

 - [Book of Mozilla](https://en.wikipedia.org/wiki/The_Book_of_Mozilla) - a computer Easter egg found in the Netscape and Mozilla series of web browsers.
 - [Chum Box](https://en.wikipedia.org/wiki/Chum_box) - A chum box (or chumbucket) is a form of online advertising that uses a grid of thumbnails and captions to drive traffic to other sites and webpages.
 - [Considered harmful](https://en.wikipedia.org/wiki/Considered_harmful) - a part of a phrasal template "X considered harmful".
 As of 2009, its snowclones have been used in the titles of at least 65 critical essays in computer science and related disciplines.
 Its use in this context originated with a 1968 letter by Edsger Dijkstra published as "Go To Statement Considered Harmful".
+- [Distributed Denial of Secrets](https://en.wikipedia.org/wiki/Distributed_Denial_of_Secrets) is a whistleblower site founded in 2018.
+Sometimes referred to as a successor to WikiLeaks, it is best known for its June 2020 publication of a large collection of internal police documents, known as BlueLeaks.
+The group has also published data on Russian oligarchs, fascist groups, shell companies, tax havens, and banking in the Caymans, and has hosted data scraped from Parler in January 2021 and from the February 2021 Gab leak.
 - [Email storm](https://en.wikipedia.org/wiki/Email_storm) - a sudden spike of "reply all" messages on an email distribution list, usually caused by a controversial or misdirected message.
 - [Eternal September](https://en.wikipedia.org/wiki/Eternal_September) - is Usenet slang for a period beginning in September 1993, the month that Internet service provider America Online (AOL) began offering Usenet access to its many users, overwhelming the existing culture for online forums.
 - [Googlewhack](https://en.wikipedia.org/wiki/Googlewhack) - a contest to find a Google Search query that returns a single result.